qwazr/search/src/doc/api/fields/get_field.md

-# Get an field settings
+# Get a field settings

 Call this API to display a field: